 How To Tips On Applying Insecticide Soap

-- Shake well to keep the spray solution mixed and agitated well just before applying.
+• Shake well to keep the spray solution mixed and agitated before applying.
 Keep shaking as needed.
 If the solution sits, agitate before spraying.

-- Avoid spraying tender growth, blooming plants, and plants known to be sensitive to soap sprays – ferns, waxy leaf plants, some palms, azaleas, ivy, some vegetables like tomatoes to avoid problems.
+• Avoid spraying tender growth, blooming plants, and plants that are known to be sensitive to soap sprays – ferns, waxy leaf plants, some palms, azaleas, ivy, and some vegetables like tomatoes to avoid problems.